VictorLlanir/c-sharp-intermediate-course/README.md

 stackOverflowPost.DownVote();

-// stackOverflowPost should be 2!
+// stackOverflowPost.Votes count should be 2!
 ```